UltraViolet33/ultraviolet33.github.io/src/pages/posts/first-post.md

 Here we create a window with Tkinter of 600 by 600 and a canvas to draw the cells.

 We will represent the cells with a list of lists.
 Since the GUI window is 600 x 600, our cells list wil be 60 x 60.
-An alive cell is represents with the value 1 and a dead one with the value 0.
+An alive cell is represented with the value 1 and a dead one with the value 0.
 So, to begin, we fill our list with dead cells.

 ```py
 cells = []